qqwizzixxxx/Database-DOX/README.md

 1. You Need To Install Python 3.12.3 And Add It To Patch

-2. Drag Folder Code To Workspace
+2. Drag Folder "Code" To Workspace

 3. Open Fille "Install Modules.bat" And Wait Untill All Will Be Installed